Read Latest News

 Veneer has been used in the production of furniture as long ago as 3000 BC, but did not readily appear in England until around the middle of the sixteenth century.
 We source as much reclaimed veneer as possible to conserve items of furniture that are missing areas of veneer lost over time.

 Items of furniture sometimes have missing or damaged sections of wood carvings.
-When restoring wood carving, we carefully take a tracing of the missing section together with its surrounding area, this is then infilled either by copying another section on the item of furniture or following the outlying design, this is then carefully carved in using the carving chisels I inherited from my grandfather.
+When restoring wood carving, we carefully take a tracing of the missing section together with its surrounding area, this is then infilled by copying another section on the item of furniture or following the design.

 All aspects of upholstery restoration can be carried out by our specialist upholsterer, we are able to restore historical upholstered furniture from the base frame up to the needleworks so often used in the Eighteenth Century.

-We offer high-quality cane seating restoration and repair with our antique furniture restoration service.
-Rush and cane restoration is a skill that is still done by hand.
+At Clive Payne we are able to offer high-quality rush and cane seating restoration and repair with our antique furniture restoration service.
+Rush and cane restoration is a skill that is still done by hand by experts.

 With our antique lock repair and restoration service, we overhaul and repair old locking mechanisms to working order and hand cut replacement iron keys.
 Keys are made to traditional patterns including the kidney bow and a variety of decorative brass bows.